MehdiRazmpur/Cronus/README.md

 # Cronus
-Cronus is a MVC micro framework based on Telethon library for developing telegram accounts
+Cronus is a micro framework based on Telethon library for developing telegram accounts